Buddhamon/Chess-Python/README.md

 # Chess-Python

-A running repository of Chess in Python, currently the product is incomplete.
+A running repository of Chess-Python, currently the product is incomplete.
 Here is a list of things todo.

 ### Todo
 * Win Conditions